JNRowe/jnrowe.github.io/articles/tips/Toggling_settings_in_vim.rst

 See :gist:`200257`

-For those times when we can't easily flip the setting on and off or query state in a simple manner, the solution is to store state ourselves and test that.
+For those times when we can’t easily flip the setting on and off or query state in a simple manner, the solution is to store state ourselves and test that.

 We may, for example, wish to toggle a group of settings on or off at one time.